Registering Microsoft 365 Organizations

-- In the menu on the left, click Companies.
+- In the menu on the left, click Organizations.

-- At the top of the list, click Register Organization.
+- At the top of the list, click New.

 Veeam Service Provider Console will launch the New Organization wizard.

-- At the Company step of the wizard, click Select and choose company to which you want to map the organization.
+- At the Company step of the wizard, select company to which you want to map the organization.

-- If you have more than one connected Veeam Backup for Microsoft 365 server , at the Backup Server step of the wizard, select a Veeam Backup for Microsoft 365 server on which you want to register the organization.
+- If you have more than one Veeam Backup for Microsoft 365 server assigned to your company, at the Backup Server step of the wizard, select a Veeam Backup for Microsoft 365 server on which you want to register the organization.